Former aide accuses Rep. Bobby Scott of sexual misconduct

 Last month, Everson said during an interview with Fox News that she'd been sexually harassed by a member of Congress but didn't name the member.

-Weeks later, Everson and her attorney called a press conference, where she had intended to reveal her allegations publicly, but canceled it at the last minute.
-Everson said Friday she canceled the original press conference because she "couldn’t find the courage."
+Weeks later, Everson and her attorney called a news conference, where she had intended to reveal her allegations publicly, but canceled it at the last minute.
+Everson said Friday she canceled the original news conference because she "couldn’t find the courage."

+Everson’s claim Friday that Scott touched her "inappropriately" marked a change from how she had described the incidents previously.

+In a 2015 book titled, "The B.A.B.E.'S Guide to Winning in the Workplace: You Don't Have to Compromise," Everson wrote about the alleged incidents, explaining that Scott's "approach involved no physical contact" and that "the harassment did not take a physical form."
+She also said in an October speech that nothing physical occurred between Scott and her.

 CORRECTION (Dec.
 15, 2017, 4:55 p.m.): An earlier version of this article misstated the organization where Macherie Reese Everson worked as a fellow.
 It was the Congressional Black Caucus Foundation, not the Congressional Black Caucus.